 When you reach Level 2 with your BG3 Beast Master Build, you’ll need to select a Fighting Style and choose 2 Spells to learn.

 Your Fighting Style lets you become especially skilled with a particular type of weapon.
-For this Ranger Build we are using the Archery Fighting Style.
-This is very important, as it will give us an extra +2 to our Ranged Attack Rolls.
-This makes the Ranger better at shooting with Bows and Crossbows than any other class.
+For this Beast Master Build, we are using the Archery Fighting Style.
+This is very important, as it will give you an extra +2 to our Ranged Attack Rolls, making your shots more accurate.

 As for Spells, the following two are the best options at this stage, so we recommend choosing them: